 An inspiring speaker on the role of Culture and Heritage in Climate Action, she curated the Bodies of Water Symposium on Regenerative Art Practice with UP Projects (Liverpool Biennial 2025).
-A dedicated facilitator, she regularly trains heritage staff on environmental interpretation and storytelling.
-This has included Sunderland Museum and Winter Gardens, the Bowes Museum as well as Museum Development Midlands (in partnership with CMUK colleagues.)
+She has delivered extensive training to museum staff on environmental interpretation and storytelling including for Sunderland Museum and Winter Gardens, the Bowes Museum as well as through Museum Development Midlands (in partnership with Climate Museum UK colleagues.)

-She is a graduate of the V&A/RCA MA in History of Design (2012) and a member of Climate Museum UK.
+She is a fellow of the RSA, a graduate of the V&A/RCA MA in History of Design, and a member of Climate Museum UK.
 The Amateur Ancestor project has been supported by grants from the Arts Council (Develop Your Creative Practice grant 2022), Natural History Museum and Creative UK (2024).
+It features in Rob Hopkins’ book How To Fall in Love with The Future in the ‘Learning from the Pioneers’ chapter.

 After years in London, she happily relocated to the North East of England where she dips in the North Sea as often as she can.